Spectral reciprocity for $\mathrm{GL}(n)$ and simultaneous non-vanishing of central $L$-values: Local Preliminaries

 for some $d'>0$.
 We use

 and Lemma \ref{trivial-bound-zeta-integral} to obtain that

 where $d$ depends on $L,N$.
-Making $L$ large enough and applying Lemma \ref{trace-class-property} we see the that last integral is convergent and we conclude. \end{proof}
+Taking $L$ large enough and applying Lemma \ref{trace-class-property} we see the that last integral is convergent and we conclude. \end{proof}

-\begin{rmk} From the proof of Lemma \ref{local-whittaker-bound} it can be noted that the exponent $\theta$ of $|\det|$, in the bound of $W$ as in the statement of the lemma, can be modified to $-\widetilde{\theta}$ where $\widetilde{\theta}$ is the \emph{minimum} of the magnitudes of the real parts of the Langlands parameters of $\pi$.
-If $\pi$ is unramified, this follows similar to the proof of Lemma \ref{local-whittaker-bound} - by noting the Langlands parameters of $\pi\otimes\widetilde{\pi}'$ and by bounding $\overline{W}\in\widetilde{\pi}$.
-For other $\pi$ one can similarly work out, however, as we do not need this result in this paper we are not giving a full proof. \end{rmk}
+\begin{rmk} From the proof of Lemma \ref{local-whittaker-bound} it can be noted that the exponent $\theta$ of $|\det|$ in the bound of $W$, as in the statement of the lemma, can be modified to $-\widetilde{\theta}$ where $\widetilde{\theta}$ is the \emph{minimum} of the magnitudes of the real parts of the Langlands parameters of $\pi$. \end{rmk}